The co-op bookstore for avid readers

 Claudia Romo Edelman

-Read about Bad Bunny, known as the King of Latin Trap, who is among the most groundbreaking and iconic Latinx heroes to have shaped our culture and the world in the latest installment of the Hispanic Star's series of engaging, illustrated biography for young readers.
+Read about Bad Bunny and his astronomical rise to fame as the King of Latin Trap.
+Known as Benito to his friends, this multi-talented artist is among the most groundbreaking and iconic Latinx heroes to have shaped our culture and the world.
+Learn more in this engaging biography featuring black-and-white illustrations!

-Meet Grammy Award Winner Bad Bunny--once just a kid called Benito from the Almirante Sur barrio of Vega Baja, Puerto Rico.
+Meet multi-talented performer Bad Bunny--once just a kid called Benito from the Almirante Sur barrio of Vega Baja, Puerto Rico.
 The oldest of three brothers, Benito grew up in a family that valued music, charity, and being true to oneself--beliefs he carries with him to this day.
-Following his rise to fame in 2017, Bad Bunny was recognized as the King of Latin Trap and became the first non-English-language act to be Spotify's most-streamed artist of the year, leading the list from 2020 to 2022.
-An emblem of his generation, Bad Bunny shows that you can be exactly who you are and follow your passions wherever they may lead you.
+Following his rise to fame in 2017, Bad Bunny was recognized as the King of Latin Trap and became the first non-English-language act to be one of the world's most-streamed artists.
+Following memorable appearances on Saturday Night Live, roles on films like Happy Gilmore 2, and a historical residency at the Coliseo de Puerto Rico José Miguel Agrelot, Bad Bunny has become a household name and an emblem of his generation.

 Hispanic Star proudly celebrates Hispanic and Latinx heroes who have made remarkable contributions to American culture and have been undeniable forces in shaping its future.